kristerkari/jQuery-Geolocator/README.md

 ## Features

 jQuery Geolocator is a plugin that takes a list of addresses and gets a distance and directions to each address from your current geolocation position.
-If available, it uses [W3C (_HTML5_) Geolocation API](http://dev.w3.org/geo/api/spec-source.html) to find your current location, and queries Google Maps API for distances to each address inside your list.
+If available, it uses [W3C Geolocation API (_HTML5 Geolocation_)](http://dev.w3.org/geo/api/spec-source.html) to find your current location, and queries Google Maps API for distances to each address inside your list.
 If the visitor's browser does not support Geolocation API, the more inaccurate Google Maps API is used to get the location.

 This plugin is a fork of / based on [HTML5-GeoLocation-jQuery-Plugin by teleject](http://teleject.github.com/HTML5-GeoLocation-jQuery-Plugin/).